gefei/today-i-learned/french/tour_d_horizon.md

 # Tour d'horizon

-"Tower of the horizon": an outstanding overview
+"Visit of the horizon": an outstanding overview